Strengthening Victoria’s Biosecurity System Program

 Interviewees were asked about their experiences and knowledge of biosecurity in Victoria.

-The Shaping Victoria’s Biosecurity Future workshop will follow the survey and interviews.
-The workshop brings together experts from industry, community and government and will draw on the data from the interviews and survey to identify opportunities to strengthen Victoria’s biosecurity system.
+The Shaping Victoria’s Biosecurity Future workshop was held on 17 and 18 June 2021.
+It brought together experts from industry, community and government to identify opportunities to strengthen Victoria’s biosecurity system.

 Intergovernmental Agreement on Biosecurity (IGAB)